INAETICS/secure-modular-services/README.md

 ## How to setup

-1. Check in workspace as BNDTools project in Eclipse.
+1. Check in this workspace (import as Bnd-tools projects, use the provided [Eclipse IDE](https://amdatu.org/generaltop/gettingstarted/) from Amdatu).
-2. Run the chatdemo client1, and client2.
+2. Setup [ETCD](https://github.com/coreos/etcd/releases/).
+This is the discovery mechanism we use for this demo.
+3. Start up one ETCD cluster on localhost with the default settings.
+4. Run the `inaeticsdemo.resolver.bndrun` with the `Bnd OSGi Run Launcher`.
+5. Run the `inaeticsdemo.module1.bndrun` with the `Bnd OSGi Run Launcher`.
+6. Run the `inaeticsdemo.module2.bndrun` with the `Bnd OSGi Run Launcher`.
+7. Inspect the keys in ETCD, you will only see ciphertext and no plaintext endpoints.